Lirim Kastrati (footballer, born February 1999): Under-17

 On 16 October 2015, Kastrati was named as part of the Albania U17 squad for 2016 UEFA European Under-17 Championship qualification.
-On 22 October 2015, he made his debut with Albania U17 in a match against Switzerland U17 after being named in the starting line-up.
+On 22 October 2015, he made his debut with Albania U17 in a match against Switzerland after being named in the starting line-up.

 Kosovo

 First call-up

-On 21 March 2017, Kastrati received first call-up from Kosovo U21 for a 2019 UEFA European Under-21 Championship qualification match against Republic of Ireland U21, he was an unused substitute in that match.
+On 21 March 2017, Kastrati received his first call-up from Kosovo U21 for a 2019 UEFA European Under-21 Championship qualification match against Republic of Ireland, he was an unused substitute in that match.

 Promotion to the senior team

 On 5 June 2017, Kastrati received a call-up from Kosovo for a 2018 FIFA World Cup qualification match against Turkey.
 On 9 October 2017, he made his debut with Kosovo in a 2018 FIFA World Cup qualification match against Iceland after coming on as a substitute at 78th minute in place of Besar Halimi.

 Return to youth teams

 Under-19

 On 17 March 2018, Kastrati was named as part of the Kosovo U19 squad for 2018 UEFA European Under-19 Championship elite qualifications.
-On 21 March 2018, he made his debut with Kosovo U19 in a match against Portugal U19 after being named in the starting line-up.
+On 21 March 2018, he made his debut with Kosovo U19 in a match against Portugal after being named in the starting line-up.